GAOI-Source-Code/GAOI/readme.md

-# A Generative Adversarial Network for Outlier Interpretation
+# Cross-preturbation on features for outlier interpretation

 Structure